hakkane84/D1c/README.md

 D1c removes contracts with dangerous farms indicated by SiaStats.info, as those that have been proved they are attempting a Sybil attack.
 In case SiaStats is unavailable (for example during to a DDoS attack to its servers), a local copy of this database is used (`siastats_farms_database.json`).
 This file can be updated manually: ask in the Sia official Discord in case you require an up-to-date database file.

+For more granular control over the removed contracts, check the [full version of Decentralizer](https://github.com/hakkane84/Decentralizer)

 ## Usage of the binaries:

 * Enable the app on your AntiVirus and Firewall